 Edison Street and Dale Street Early Phase

-The City pursued a Virginia Community Flood Preparedness Fund grant to accelerate portions of the Edison Street and Dale Street Storage and Convey large capacity project by dividing the work into three smaller projects to accelerate portions of the planned large capacity project to deliver flood mitigation ahead of the Stormwater Utility 10-Year Capital Improvement Program (CIP) funding plan for Fiscal Year 2026.
-This allows flooding mitigation work to begin earlier.
+The City was awarded a Virginia Community Flood Preparedness Fund grant to accelerate portions of the Edison Street and Dale Street Storage and Convey large capacity project.
+The addition funding from the grant supplements the Stormwater Utility 10-Year Capital Improvement Program (CIP) Funding Plan and allows flooding mitigation work to begin earlier.

 Edison Street Cul-de-Sac Drainage Improvement

 The Edison Street Cul-de-Sac Drainage Improvement will reduce and control flooding along the lower northern half of Edison Street.
-The existing pipe discharging into Four Mile Run will be replaced with a larger pipe.
-A new channel will be installed at the northern end of Edison Street to move water ponding in the roadway and entering properties to flow into Four Mile Run.
+The existing outfall pipe collecting storm water from the Edison Cul-de-Sac and discharging into Four Mile Run will be upgraded to a larger pipe size.
+Additionally, inlets will be added at the intersection of Edison Street and Mark Drive.
+These improvements will allow the sewer system to capture and convey more storm flow.

 • Status: In Design